edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

 #### Driver

-You need to install the [SGX Driver for systems supporting the Launch Control Configuration](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_SGX_DCAP_Linux_SW_Installation_Guide.pdf).
+You need to install the [DCAP SGX Driver](https://download.01.org/intel-sgx/sgx-dcap/1.11/linux/docs/Intel_SGX_SW_Installation_Guide_for_Linux.pdf).
 Azure provides the instructions on [how to install this driver](https://docs.microsoft.com/en-us/azure/confidential-computing/quick-create-portal#2-install-the-intel-sgx-dcap-driver) that you can use for your on-premises machines.

 ### SGX Datacenter Attestation Primitives (DCAP)

-DCAP is the new attestation mechanism for SGX [replacing EPID]((https://software.intel.com/content/www/us/en/develop/blogs/an-update-on-3rd-party-attestation.html)).
+DCAP is the new attestation mechanism for SGX [replacing EPID](https://software.intel.com/content/www/us/en/develop/blogs/an-update-on-3rd-party-attestation.html).
-You can find an overview of DCAP in the [official Intel docs](https://download.01.org/intel-sgx/dcap-1.1/linux/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
+You can find an overview of DCAP in the [official Intel docs](https://download.01.org/intel-sgx/sgx-dcap/1.11/linux/docs/DCAP_ECDSA_Orientation.pdf).
 MarbleRun only supports DCAP and requires DCAP libraries installed and configured on your system.

 From the perspective of MarbleRun and your workloads DCAP is accessed with a [Quote Generation Library (QGL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and a [Quote Verification Library (QVL)](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/README.md) for generating and verifying quotes respectively.
-The QGL and QVL libraries need to be configured to talk to a [Provisioning Certificate Caching Service (PCCS)](https://download.01.org/intel-sgx/dcap-1.0.1/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
+The QGL and QVL libraries need to be configured to talk to a [Provisioning Certificate Caching Service (PCCS)](https://download.01.org/intel-sgx/sgx-dcap/1.11/linux/docs/DCAP_ECDSA_Orientation.pdf).
 You currently have two options regarding PCCS for your on-premises machines and clusters:

 1. Use a public PCCS service by configuring your QGL and QVL to point to the public endpoints.
 Currently, only Azure provides such a service that can be used by installing the [Azure-DCAP-Client](https://github.com/microsoft/Azure-DCAP-Client) package on your system: